 Inside the Imperial apartments

-The areas covered by the tour represent just a tiny part of the entire Hofburg complex, but include the rooms used by Empress Elisabeth and Emperor Franz Joseph.
+The areas covered by the self-guided tour of the Sisi Museum and Hofburg represent just a tiny part of the entire complex, but include the apartments used by Empress Elisabeth and Emperor Franz Joseph.

-The splendour, furniture and decor draw you back to the latter half of the 19th century, with the (free) audio guide providing the historical context and little bonuses, like an original recording of Franz Joseph ending an audience.
+The splendour, furniture and décor draw you back to the latter half of the 19th century.
+And the audio guide (included in a tour ticket) provides both the historical context and little bonuses, like an original recording of Franz Joseph ending an audience.

 Franz Joseph’s apartments